And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 I thought that's what it was all about.

-See, this the stimulus is just a slush fund, which I'm going to put in perspective here in just a second for you.
+See, the stimulus is just a slush fund, which I'm going to put in perspective here in just a second for you.

 So we got a 10.2% unemployment rate, the worst since 1982.

-It's emerging as the administration's biggest domestic challenge, a threat to the weak economic recovery, and Democrats hold on Congress, but many of the nostrums floated by business would increase spending or reduce tax receipts, unpalatable moves for the White House, as the nation's huge deficit becomes a political liability.
+But many of the nostrums floated by business would increase spending or reduce tax receipts, unpalatable moves for the White House as the nation's huge deficit becomes a political liability.

 That happens to work every time it's tried.

-Examines the private private prior uh prior private sector experience of cabinet officials since 1900 that one might expect a president to turn to in seeking advice about helping the economy.
+At any rate, there's a chart here from J.P.
+Morgan Research examines the private, private, private, prior, private sector experience of cabinet officials since 1900 that one might expect a president to turn to in seeking advice about helping the economy.

 It includes secretaries of state, commerce, treasury, agriculture, interior, labor, transportation, energy, housing, urban development, and excludes Postmaster General, Navy, War, Health, Education, Welfare, Veterans Affairs, and Homeland Security.